Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 After sample project created, we need some resources in Azure.
 And get some properties and replace the placeholder in `application.yml`.

 ### 1.2.1.
 Get an Azure Active Directory tenant
-Read [MS docs about get an Azure AD tenant], get an Azure Active Directory tenant.
+Read [MS docs about getting an Azure AD tenant], get an Azure Active Directory tenant.
 Get the tenant-id and replace the placeholder(`<tenant-id>`) in `application.yml`.

 ### 1.2.2.
 Register an application
-Read [MS docs about register an application], register an application named `client-1`.
+Read [MS docs about registering an application], register an application named `client-1`.
 Here application is an OAuth2 client.
 Get the client-id and replace the placeholder(`<client-1-client-id>`) in `application.yml`.

 ### 1.2.3.
 Add a client secret
-Read [MS docs about add a client secret], add a client secret.
+Read [MS docs about adding a client secret], add a client secret.
 Get the client-secret and replace the placeholder(`<client-1-client-secret>`) in `application.yml`.

 ### 1.2.4.
 Add a redirect URI
-Read [MS docs about add a redirect URI], add redirect URI: `http://localhost:8080/login/oauth2/code/`.
+Read [MS docs about adding a redirect URI], add redirect URI: `http://localhost:8080/login/oauth2/code/`.

 ### 1.2.5.
 Get user account.
 If you already have user account in this tenant, you can skip this step.
-Otherwise, read [MS docs about add users], create an account: `user-1@<tenant-name>.com`.
+Otherwise, read [MS docs about adding users], create an account: `user-1@<tenant-name>.com`.

 ## 1.3.
 Run the application
 Run [01-client].